krr-up/robot-scheduling-encodings/README.md

     times, whereas for the path encoding a robot can visit a vertex only once as part of any given path.

+## Common encoding variants

+- There are some additional rules that can be added to the encoding that can potentially improve performance.

+- _Task sequence acyclicity_.
+This variant applies the both the walk and path encodings.
+The pure ASP code to assign tasks to robots and to construct a sequence of tasks for a given robot can generate some invalid task sequences.
+In particular, there can be cyclic task sequences.
+Only when it is combined with the DL timing constraints that these invalid sequences are removed.
+To acheive a pure ASP correct assignment requires ensuring that the task sequences are acyclic.
+This variant uses Clingo special support for cycle detection.

 ## Path encoding variants

 - The path encoding allows for a number of additional rules to provide improved